wvlet/airframe/docs/airframe-di.md

 ### Multi-Binding

-If you want to switch a service to be called depending on the user input, you can just use Scala's functionality + Airframe binding.
+If you want to switch a service to be called depending on the user input, you can just use Scala's functionality + Airframe DI.
 To illustrate this, consider building an web application that receives a request and returns a string message.
 `Dispatcher` class receives an URL path and choose an appropriate `Handler` to use:

 ```scala